 Kindergarten Writing: Ch.
 9.

-Your Words and Pictures Tell a Story
+Children Learn: Your Pictures and Words Tell a Story

 The Sing, Sign, Spell, and Read! song This Is My House (also sung as I See My House) provides an illustration study and an aesthetic experience exploring the images of “house” while building skills in narrative storytelling and drawing with details.
 Explore “Sight Word” page.